The Christian Alliance for Orphans

 - Using communications and social media to raise awareness about the orphan crisis.
 We need help starting a Facebook Group, please email one of the team members below if you are interested!

 - Engaging predominately African-American church denominations at their annual conferences

-- Inviting African-American faith leaders to our annual Summit who live in the city of next year’s Summit on May 4-5 in Nashville.
+- Inviting African-American faith leaders to our annual Summit who live in the city of next year’s Summit on May 9-11 in Dallas.
 Click here for more details.